vicfergar/HassClient/README.md

 ```

 #### Storage Collections
-A `Storage Collection` constains a special registry entry type to store entities.
-The Web Socket API exposes four methods to `list`, `create`, `update` and `delete` this type of entries.
+A `Storage Collection` contains a special registry entry type to store entities.
+The Web Socket API exposes four methods to `list`, `create`, `update` and `delete` these types of entries.

-At the momment only `InputBoolean`, `Person` and `Zone` entity models are defined.
+At the moment only `InputBoolean`, `Person`, and `Zone` entity models are defined.

 ```csharp
 // List